University of Redlands: Conservatory of Music

-Center for Spatial Studies
+Center for Spatial Studies and GIS offerings

 The Center for Spatial Studies endeavors to create a spatially infused learning community at the University of Redlands, through faculty-student interaction, research, and community service.

+Additionally, University of Redlands offers undergraduate majors in Geographic Information Systems (GIS), and is the only university in the country to offer an executive master’s degree in GIS.
+This distinction is supported by the university's longstanding partnership with Esri, the Redlands-based global leader in GIS software, and reflects the university's position as a national leader in spatial education.

 School of Business

 Founded in 1976 as the Alfred North Whitehead College for Lifelong Learning, the School of Business began as an experiment in providing educational services to working adults in locations throughout Southern California.
 It was one of the first successful ventures in quality education through off-site learning.
-It evolved to become the School of Business in 2001.
+It evolved to become the School of Business in 2001 and was subsequently renamed the School of Business & Society in 2021, to reflect its expanded mission.

-The School of Business currently has approximately 700 undergraduate students and close to 800 graduate students (2010), taught by 22 full-time and 46 adjunct professors.
+The School of Business & Society currently has approximately 700 undergraduate students and close to 800 graduate students (2010), taught by 22 full-time and 46 adjunct professors.
 Classes are held at the Redlands campus as well as regional campuses in Burbank, Orange County, Rancho Cucamonga/Ontario, Riverside, Temecula, Torrance, and San Diego.
 Programs are also planned on the university's new campus in Marin County, California.

 Degrees granted by the School of Business include: B.S. in management; B.S. in business; MBA (in daytime, evening, and online programs); MBA Concentrations in Location Analytics, Marketing, Global Business, and Financing; M.S. in Organizational Leadership; and M.S. in Information Technology.